1ruben-huerta/java-frameworks-project/README.md

 F.  Add a “Buy Now” button to your product list.
 Your “Buy Now” button must meet each of the following parameters:

-•  The “Buy Now” button must be next to the buttons that update and delete products.
+File Name: mainscreen.html
-•  The button should decrement the inventory of that product by one.
-It should not affect the inventory of any of the associated parts.
+Change: created a "Buy Now" button that links to buyNow() controller with an input of product ID to identify the product inventory to decrement.

-•  Display a message that indicates the success or failure of a purchase.
+File Name: created BuyNowController.java

-File Name:
+Changes: 13-30 -> created a controller and getmapping for a buyNow button to decrement inventory by 1 and redirect as a success or failure.

-Line Number:
+Files Names: created buynowsuccess.html and buynowfailure.html
-Change:
+Changes: 1-12 -> display a message of success or failure based on the respective redirect from the buyNow() controller.